brozkeff/Slothcoin/README.md

 information or see http://opensource.org/licenses/MIT.

 Brozkeff's note 10/2019:
 Provisional website at slothcoin.brozkeff.net provided as a temporary cure for the lack of the reasonably well informative official website.
 Contact me at (ian at brozkeff net) if you have any questions.
-I am not a developer of the Slothcoin client, I just run one of the few public nodes.
+I am not a professional developer of the Slothcoin client, I just run one of the few public nodes.

+Edit 12/2019: In December 2019 I tried to modify the source to enter new seed nodes and change the graphics and URL, and managed to compile working Linux binary (Ubuntu 16.04 64bit only).